 Therefore, Baptism is first and foremost an opportunity for Christian parents to make certain promises which are vital to the spiritual well-being of our children.

 Baptism is a partnership of God and parents working together for the sake of the child.
 There is also another partner – the congregation!
 A child's (or adult's) Baptism is also experienced and celebrated in community, which means we celebrate baptsim within the local church.
 The congregation promises to provide a community of support and love, where the family experiences God through each church member.

 As parents and as members of the congregation, we may not always keep these promises, but they are nevertheless made with solemn intention because we know that the spiritual health and happiness of our children depends on us!
 And for their sake, we must be willing to work together, to support each other, and to hold each other accountable for the promises which we have made.

-Baptism is the sacrament in which by the cleansing with water in the name of God, Creator, Saviour and Holy Spirit, we are received into the Church of Christ and are engaged to be wholly and always His.
+Baptism is the sacrament in which by the cleansing with water in the name of God, Creator, Saviour and Holy Spirit, we are received into the Church of Christ and are engaged to be wholly and always God's.

--From the Catechism of The United Church of Canada
+-Based on The Catechism of The United Church of Canada